Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 The effects of unhealthy foods are incredibly detrimental to the health of individuals.
 Unhealthy foods lead to a plethora of negative effects on the body and the mind.
 Processed food, sugary, fast food, meat, and dairy are well known by the World Health Organization to be very dangerous to the body.
 These are some of the leading factors for:

 - affects the brain function

 - shortness of breath

 - Causes fatigue and weakness

-The most dangerous effect of unhealthy food on the body, and there are many, is that consuming junk food can lead to negative effects in the brain.
-Research experiment with lab mouse had shown that the mice that consumed junk food on a daily basis instead of healthy food had a reduction in memory and the transfer would interfere with the signal being sent to the brain.
-Just think about the how the body reacts and can deteriorate in a number of ways because of poor food choices.
+The most dangerous effect of unhealthy food on the body, and there are many is that consuming junk food can lead to negative effects on the brain.
+Research experiment with lab mouse had shown that the mice that consumed junk food daily instead of healthy food had a reduction in memory, and the transfer would interfere with the signal being sent to the brain.
+Just think about how the body reacts and can deteriorate in several ways because of poor food choices.
 A weakened body will always have a harder time responding to any injury or trauma.